SwedbankPay/developer.swedbankpay.com/payments/swish/seamless-view.md

 {% include alert-development-section.md %}

-{% include jumbotron.html body="Swish is a one-phase payment instrument
+{% include jumbotron.html body="The Seamless View scenario
-supported by the major Swedish banks.
-In the direct e-commerce scenario, Swedbank Pay receives the Swish registered mobile number directly from the merchant UI.
-Swedbank Pay performs a payment that the payer confirms using her Swish mobile app." %}
+                          represents the opportunity to implement Swish payments directly in your webshop." %}

 ## Introduction